 Martyna began to play the piano at the age of five and made her official debut at the age of 11 performing Bach’s Concerto in F minor, with the Kaunas Chamber Orchestra.
-After graduation from J. Naujalis Music College (B. Kumpikiene) and Lithuanian Music and Theatre Academy In 2005, Martyna was awarded the prestigious Baltic State Scholarship to study at the Guildhall School of Music and Drama in London with Professor Joan Havill where she completed her Masters Degree in Music Performance with Distinction.
+After graduation from J. Naujalis Music College (B. Kumpikiene) and Lithuanian Music and Theatre Academy (Prof. V.Vitaite) In 2005, Martyna was awarded the prestigious Baltic State Scholarship to study at the Guildhall School of Music and Drama in London (Prof. Joan Havill) where she completed her Master's Degree in Music Performance with Distinction.
+Martyna had studied in Masterclasses with many famous artists such as Jerome Lowenthal, Anthony Bonaventura, Paul Lewis, Stephen Kovacevich, Arnaldo Cohen, John Lill among others.

-Jatkauskaite has been awarded the Overall Winner of the Tunbridge Wells International Young Concert Artists Competition in England, in addition to earlier first prizes at the “Roma 2000” in Italy, "Konzerteum” in Greece, “Vainiunas” International Piano Competition in Vilnius, “Pro-Piano Romania” in Bucharest, prize winner at "Citta di Cantu" competition for Piano and Orchestra, Karl Cherni Competition, Prague, “La Muse” International Piano Competition in Italy, and Dudley International Piano Competition in U.K.
+Jatkauskaite has been awarded the Overall Winner of the Tunbridge Wells International Young Concert Artists Competition in England, in addition to earlier first prizes at the “Roma 2000” in Italy, "Konzerteum” in Greece, “Vainiunas” International Piano Competition in Vilnius, “Pro-Piano Romania” in Bucharest, a prize winner at "Citta di Cantu" competition for Piano and Orchestra, Karl Cherni Competition, Prague, “La Muse” International Piano Competition in Italy, and Dudley International Piano Competition in the U.K.

-An active chamber musician, Martyna is a member of Oskar Piano Duo and Botticelli Piano Quartet.
+An active chamber musician, Martyna is a member of the Oskar Piano Duo and Sirius Piano Trio.
 The Oskar Duo together with french pianist Thomas Besnard has been awarded 1st Prize at the Roma International Piano competition “F.Chopin” in Italy.
-As a result their performances were broadcasted on Italian National Television and the Vatican Radio.
-The success in Italy draw international attention and since then the duo has given recitals in France, Italy and U.K.
+As a result, their performances were broadcasted on Italian National Television and the Vatican Radio.
+The success in Italy draw international attention and since then the duo has given recitals in France, Italy, and U.K.

-Martyna lives with her husband composer Mihali Paleologou in Berlin.
+Martyna lives with her husband and son in Thessaloniki, Greece.

 "An enviable power and